scenerystack/community/docs/reference/api/twixt/Easing.md

 # Easing

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/twixt/blob/main/js/Easing.ts](https://github.com/phetsims/twixt/blob/main/js/Easing.ts) for the most up-to-date information.

 ## Overview

 An Easing represents a function from the range [0,1] =&gt; [0,1] where f(0)=0 and f(1)=1.
 It is helpful for animation,